*The Sidanius Lab is no longer accepting applications for RA positions in Summer 2021. Check in with us in August regarding fall opportunities!!*

-The Sidanius Lab is seeking a set of strongly motivated Research Assistants to support its varied research program during the Spring 2013 semester.
-Research Assistants are welcome either on a volunteer basis, or for course credit (by enrolling in Psychology 2570r).
+The Sidanius Lab is always on the lookout for strongly motivated Research Assistants to support its varied research program.
+Research Assistants (RAs) are welcome either on a volunteer basis, or for course credit (by enrolling in PSY 2570r or 910r).
 RAs are required to commit to a minimum number of hours per week depending on their enrollment and the lab’s needs.
-Research Assistants are also invited to attend and participate in weekly lab meetings in which we discuss the lab’s research.
-Lab meetings are required for RAs enrolled in 2570r, but are optional for volunteers.
-If interested, Research Assistants may be invited to present and receive feedback on their own research ideas.
+Individual researchers in the Sidanius Lab may require Research Assistants to attend RA meetings at their discretion to fulfill research needs.

-Below is a description of current research being conducted in the lab.
-To apply for a Research Assistant position, contact Rachel Arnett (firstname.lastname@example.org) with your CV, as well as details on which projects interest you most, and why.
+Below is a description of ongoing research being conducted in the lab.
+To apply for a Research Assistant position, contact Shujianing Li (firstname.lastname@example.org) with your CV and the brief RA application at the bottom of the page.